laozhanga/website/zhb-iredmail-docs/en_US/howto/enable.dnsbl.md

 # Enable DNSBL service in Postfix to reduce spam

+!!! note "Important Note"

-> Important note: if you're running a high-traffic mail server, you'd better
-> setup a local DNS server to cache DNS queries, because free RBL services
-> like zen.spamhaus.org may improperly reply if your server exceed the
-> DNS query limit.
-Also, mail service higly relies on DNS queries, so a local
-> DNS server speeds up the mail flow.
+    If you're running a high-traffic mail server, you'd better setup a local DNS server to cache DNS queries, because free RBL services like `zen.spamhaus.org` may improperly reply if your server exceed the DNS query limit.
+Also, mail service higly relies on DNS queries, so a local DNS server speeds up the mail flow.

 You can enable additional DNSBL services in Postfix to reduce spam.
 We use `zen.spamhaus.org` for example below.